healthykitchen101/healthykitchen101.com/kettles/reviews/best/electric-kettles.md

 How We Picked
 -------------

 Choosing and ranking the best electric kettles incorporates a number of things.
 First and foremost is our hands-on experience combined with expert technical knowledge from our test design team.
 In addition, we also scour user reviews to find out what matters most to people and we use this to devise our scoring table.

+The highest scoring kettle is, therefore, the best electric kettle in every aspect.
+According to our results so far, the Cuisinart CPK-17P1 has the ideal balance of performance to design and usability—which are our three scoring criteria.

 Our Top Picks
 -------------